Varun2000/Computer-Graphics-Lab-Programs/README.md

 Program 6

 Write a program to implement the Liang-Barsky line clipping algorithm.
 Make provision to specify the input for multiple lines, window for clipping and viewport for displaying the clipped image.

+Program 7

+Write a program to implement the Cohen-Hodgeman polygon clipping algorithm.
+Make provision to specify the input polygon and window for clipping.

+Program 8

+Write a program to fill any given polygon using scan-line area filling algorithm.